SUMMARY OF HYPNOSIS TRAINING

 For example, in pursuing a degree in nursing or psychological counseling, you may (if you’re lucky) be able to enroll for one or two courses devoted to hypnosis (some programs don’t have any such courses).
 But to learn hypnosis in a way that will best help your patients or clients, you’ll need to do further study.

-If you’re serious about hypnosis, we recommend a master’s degree in counseling or clinical psychology, followed by continuing-education workshops with the American Society of Clinical Hypnosis, the Milton H. Erickson Foundation, or the Society for Clinical and Experimental Hypnosis.
+If you are serious about using hypnosis in a helping profession, we recommend a master’s degree in counseling or clinical psychology, followed by continuing-education workshops with the American Society of Clinical Hypnosis, the Milton H. Erickson Foundation, or the Society for Clinical and Experimental Hypnosis.

 Clinical Hypnosis Programs